 4.1 Before you finish the class, summarize the main teaching points of the session on the board, e.g., "Where is s/he from...?"
 "Which is correct?" and some words with /sh/ and /ch/ sounds.

-- 4.2 Brief them about the Role Play next session and suggest the situations (see - 3.
+4.2 Brief them about the Role Play next session and suggest the situations (see3.
 Role Play below) in advance, so that they can think ahead and prepare themselves for the activity.

+The Third Se ession Communicative Activities

-Materials: CD player
+Materials: CD play yer

 Interaction: Teacher-Students (T-S), Students (Ss) in pairs/groups

+Time: 50 min utes